EzeBernardine/100daysofcode/css-flex/README.md

-*difference between justify-content, align-content and align-item* The align-items property of flex-box aligns the items inside a *flex container(using display: flex)* along the *cross axis (vertical ||)* just like
+*difference between justify-content, align-content and align-item*
+___The align-items property of flex-box aligns the items inside a *flex container(using display: flex)* along the *cross axis (vertical ||)* just like

-justify-content does along the *main axis(horizontal ==)*.
+___justify-content does along the *main axis(horizontal ==)*.
 (For the default flex-direction: row the cross axis corresponds to vertical and the main axis corresponds to horizontal.
 With flex-direction: column those two are interchanged respectively).

-But align-content is for multi line flexible boxes.
-It has no effect when items are in a single line.
+___But align-content is for multi line flexible boxes. (*flex-wrap: wrap and wrap-reverse create a multi-line flex container*) It has no effect when items are in a single line (*flex-wrap: nowrap creates a single-line flex container*).
 It aligns the whole structure according to its value.
 The CSS align-content property sets how the browser distributes space between and around content items along the cross-axis(horizontal) of a flexbox container, and the main-axis of a grid container.

+(*To maintain the width of the elements and yet keep them at the say bottom, use fles-wrap: wrap and align-content: flex-end.
+To keep an element at the bottom without regarding its individual width, use flex-wrap: nowrap and align-items; flex-end*)